MartaPelizzola/SigMoS/README.md

 5. Residual analysis of the final Negative Binomial NMF model

-See our vignettes for more details
+See our vignettes for more details.

 Our preprint can be found at